MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/assign-user-roles.md

 Use this procedure to see what roles have been assigned to a user.

 1. On the **Workplace Analytics | Users and groups** page, start typing the user identifier.
-As you do so, the list of users and groups filters to contain the name you’re typing.
+As you do so, the list of users and groups filters to contain the name you're typing.

 2. Find the user in the list.
 Their role appears in the **Role assigned** column.